 The statistics in the example show that interest in "fertilizer" has grown in recent years.
 In addition, you will find further keyword ideas for the search term under "Similar search queries".
 With a bit of luck, you may even find suggestions that have only become interesting in recent months.

 The disadvantage of this method is that Google Trends often only works with popular search terms.
-And specifically with those that have a high search volume.
+Specifically with those that have a high search volume.
 For niches with low search volume, it is hardly possible to find relevant information.

 Unfortunately, this method of keyword research is actively used by very few companies.
 In my opinion, it is the most effective way to get ideas for new traffic sources.